MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-1-vpc.md

 To dive deeper: When you make an interface VPC endpoint with AWS PrivateLink, a "[requester-managed network interface](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/requester-managed-eni.html)" is created.
 The "requester" is AWS, as you can see by the mysterious "727180483921" account ID.

 If you try to disable "[Source/destination checking](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html#eni-basics)" (which ensures that the ENI is either the source or the destination of any traffic it receives), you will not be able to.
 So traffic is dropped before it would ever travel cross-account.

+### How much cheaper is VPC Sharing than TGW?

+_Assuming you would have 50 spoke VPCs and were in US East._

+If you are making 1 giant VPC, and sharing different subnets to each subaccount.
+Each option would have 1 NAT Gateway, so in that way they are the same.

+> 1 Transit Gateway: with (50 + 1) VPC attachments, at 0.05 [per hour](https://aws.amazon.com/transit-gateway/pricing/).
+51 * 730.48 * 0.05  = $1,862.72 per month.

+> At $0.02 [per GB data processed](https://aws.amazon.com/transit-gateway/pricing/), that is 20 bucks a month more per TB of data!

+Assuming 1 TB of data processed a month, that is $1,882.72 more a month.

+#### VPC Endpoint Costs

+If you wanted to use VPC endpoints across all VPCs, then you'd have to pay 50x more for them with TGW.

+Those are $0.01 per hour per availability zone = $22 per month per service per VPC.
+So for e.g. `SQS, SNS, KMS, STS, X-Ray, ECR, ECS` across all VPCs that is $154 a month with sharing.

+Vs $7,700 a month with 50 separate VPCs!

 ### How do I access my machines if they are all in private subnets?